department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/engineering-task.md

 ## Impact
 <!--
-Describe what completing this ticket would enable engineers to do
+Describe what completing this ticket would enable engineers to do, such as:
-1. Complete a user story
+- Complete a user story
-2. Easier of debugging
-3. Maintain codebase
+- Ease debugging
+- Maintain/cleanup codebase for clarity or ease of comprehension
-4. Deliver future features quicker
+- Deliver future features quicker
-5. Etc
 -->

 ## Out of scope